maxmaxk/nodejsTest/README.md

 # nodejsTest
-This test project for simple websocket chat
+This is test project for simple websocket chat